pimcore/studio-ui-bundle/README.md

 }
 ```

-Now ensure that storybook is running via `npm run storybook`.
+Now ensure that Storybook is running via `npm run storybook`.
-Finally you can access it under `{your-domain/storybook}`
+Finally, you can access it under `{your-domain/storybook}`

 ## Documentation Overview